-From May 16-17, Western Theological Seminary and Hope College will be co-hosting a Writer’s Workshop featuring award-winning author Barbara Brown Taylor.
+On May 16-17, Western Theological Seminary and Hope College will co-host a Writer’s Workshop featuring award-winning author Barbara Brown Taylor.

 Barbara Brown Taylor is a New York Times best-selling author, professor, and Episcopal priest.
 Her first memoir, Leaving Church, won a 2006 Author of the Year award from the Georgia Writers Association.
 Her last book, Learning to Walk in the Dark, was featured in TIME magazine.
 She has served on the faculty of Piedmont College since 1998 as the Butman Professor of Religion & Philosophy and has been a guest lecturer at Emory, Duke, Princeton, and Yale.
 Taylor and her husband Ed live on a farm in the foothills of the Appalachians, sharing space with wild turkeys, red foxes, white-tailed deer and far too many chickens. –from barbarabrowntaylor.com

-Just Announced!
-Rachel Held Evans to join Barbara Brown Taylor along with many other authors.
+Rachel Held Evans will join Barbara Brown Taylor along with many other authors.